Blake Bortles*, QB, Central Florida

-Bridgewater has a plus skill set, but not a great one, according to NFL evaluators.
+Bridgewater has a good skill set, but not a great one, according to NFL evaluators.
 He is not the athlete or passer that Cam Newton or Andrew Luck is.
-Bridgewater has a slightly above-average arm, but not an elite cannon.
+Bridgewater has an above-average arm, but not an elite cannon.
 While he has some mobility on rollouts, he isn't viewed as a real running threat.
 Bridgewater isn't projected to be a true dual-threat quarterback in the NFL.
 He also is smaller than those other quarterbacks.
 Sources are really concerned about Bridgewater's thin frame and his ability to stay healthy once the hits start coming from NFL defensive linemen.

 In 2013, Bridgewater completed 71 percent of his passes for 3,970 yards with 31 touchdowns and four interceptions.
 The junior started strongly before slowing down in the final month of the season.
 He came back to end his collegiate career with one of his best games in a win over Miami.

-Bridgewater hangs tough to deliver passes in the face of pass rush, has mobility on rollouts, enough arm strength and is generally accurate.
+Bridgewater hangs tough to deliver passes in the face of pass rush, has mobility on rollouts, quality arm strength and is generally accurate.
 He plays well on third downs, too.
 Bridgewater shows great poise in the pocket and is patient enough to let his receivers work themselves open.

 8/3/13: Bridgewater was the one of the best quarterbacks in college football in 2012.
 He carried Louisville to an 11-2 season including a Sugar Bowl win over Florida.
 The sophomore completed 68.5 percent of his passes for 3,718 yards with 27 touchdowns and eight interceptions.
 He ran for 237 yards (211 net) and a touchdown, too.